Lipen/discrete-math-course/typst/lec-logic.typ

 #example[
   "All cats are mammals.
 All dogs are mammals.
 Therefore, all cats are dogs."

-  Obviously wrong!
-But the _form_ looks like valid syllogistic reasoning.
+  Wrong!
+Yet the _form_ looks like valid syllogistic reasoning.
 ]

 #Block(color: green)[